Chymyst/chymyst-core/docs/chymyst01.md

 This method will return a string showing the molecules that are currently present in the soup at that RS.
 The `logSoup` output will also show the values carried by each molecule.

-In our example, all three molecules `counter`, `incr`, and `decr` are declared as inputs in reactions, so we could use any of the injectors, say `decr`, to log the soup contents:
+In our example, all three molecules `counter`, `incr`, and `decr` are declared as inputs at our reaction site, so we could use any of the injectors, say `decr`, to log the soup contents:

 ```
 > println(decr.logSoup)